Husbands, being truthful to your wife is important for the health of your marriage — but there are just some things that are best left unsaid!

 Oops!
 This is a big mistake.

 Firstly, you didn’t marry your mum!
 Secondly, that would be illegal.
-Thirdly, your wife will not appreciate being compared to anyone, least of all your mother.
+Thirdly, your wife won’t appreciate being compared to anyone, least of all your mother.

-If you want to encourage healthy in-law relationships, which of course you do, any comparative inferences that question your wife’s way of doing things could prove harmful.
+If you want to encourage healthy in-law relationships, which of course you do, any comparative inferences that question your wife’s way of doing things will mess thing up.

 How would you feel about being compared to a father-in-law that does everything better than you?